 Instant Data Dispute

-In Pressland’s case, recording our index to a public blockchain means we can retain an accurate and complete record of all our data.
+In Pressland’s case, recording our index to a permissioned blockchain means we can retain an accurate and complete record of all our data.
 This gives us the ability to instantly roll back to previous versions in the event of a complaint.

 For example, we are designing a “Dispute This Data” button, available to all users.
 Once triggered, this button sends a request for the previous version of this subject’s profile to go live.
 At the same time, a message is sent to our in-house dispute team, who follows up directly or via the Pressland community of analysts.